How to Parse JSON in Python - Easy Steps

 4.png

-Custom JSON encoder
+Custom JSON Encoder

 The language can’t automatically turn all custom objects into JSON.
 In those cases, you’ll need to create a custom encoder.